mvolkmann/blog/src/d3/00-article.md

 </html>
 ```

-Here is the output from the `console.log` calls from the DevTools console.
+Here is the output from the `console.log` calls found in the DevTools console.

 ![selection objects in console](/blog/assets/d3-selections-in-console.png)

 Each selection object has the following properties: